-Migraines can also feel worse when you bend forward and can be accompanied by nasal congestion.
+Migraines may feel worse when you bend forward and can be accompanied by nasal congestion.
 But a migraine is more likely to be made worse by noise or light, and to be accompanied by nausea.

 Sinus headaches can be caused by sinus congestion and inflammation, called sinusitis.
 Sinusitis, in turn, is caused by either a respiratory infection, such as a cold or flu, or allergies, like hay fever.

 Healthy sinuses allow mucus to drain and air to circulate throughout the nasal passages.
 When sinuses become inflamed, these areas get blocked and mucus cannot drain.
 When sinuses are blocked, they provide a place for bacteria, viruses, and fungus to live and grow rapidly.
-Although a cold is most often the culprit, sinusitis can be caused by anything that prevents the sinuses from draining.
+Although a cold is the most common culprit, sinusitis can be caused by anything that prevents the sinuses from draining.

 - Nasal polyps or swellings in the nasal passage, nasal bone spurs, nasal or facial tumor, deviated septum, or cleft palate